cybernetlab/anyloader/README.md

 # AnyLoader

 AnyLoader is a small JavaScript library for loading object from anythere.
-Supported sources for loading is:
+Sources supported for loading:

 * URL, pointed to HTML or JSON file
 * string containing HTML or JSON